 - You and your spouse have agreed in writing to a division of your assets and debts.

-- Your married is for five years or less;
+- You have been married for five years or less.

 - You have no children from the relationship.